 The problem with generators

 Espresso machines are hungry: heating water to pressure draws a lot of power.
 The old answer was a generator, which means fumes (so no indoors), noise (so no speeches or quiet venues), refuelling, and a trip hazard of cables.
-It's the single biggest thing that limits where a normal coffee van can set up.
+It's the single biggest thing that limits where a normal coffee van or trailer can set up.

 The battery + Decent DE1 combination